jcbrito/COSC3306/README.txt

 Building this scene was not too difficult, but it was a bit time consuming searching for ways the add new features to it.
 The animation was achieved by putting the whole myDisplay() function in a while loop.
-If i had more time i would of looked for a better way to animate the scene as this method seems to be unstable.
-But for now this is what i have and hopefully anyone seeing it can enjoy it. once the animation stops the user may click on the image to start a new animation with new random values.
+If i had more time I would have looked for a better way to animate the scene as this method seems to be unstable.
+But for now, this is what i have and hopefully anyone seeing it can enjoy it. once the animation stops the user may click on the image to start a new animation with new random values.